How to import locations from CSV to your Store Locator widget

 Book

-Allow your website visitors to make a booking.
-Here, the “Book a Room” button will redirect them to any booking service of your choice:
+This button allows users to make a booking.
+In this case, the “Book a Room” button will redirect them to any booking service of your choice:

 7